 sometimes we are just too excited to notice the basic stuff

-Okay you’re getting married, so you need rings and a license right?
-I (the editor of this article) will be totally transparent with you… My fiance and I forgot our marriage license & his wedding ring the day of our wedding!
-We had to run to city hall and a local jeweler hours before our ceremony!
+We had to run to the county clerk’s office and a local jeweler hours before our ceremony!
 Prepare a list of things that you need to bring, the wedding rings and marriage license being a priority.

 something old something new something borrowed something blue